 Appellants will be sent a copy of the school’s case at least 7 clear working days in advance of the hearing.

 If you appeal and you want to submit further evidence, which was not included with your initial appeal, you need to ensure this is received at least 7 working days in advance of your appeal (not including the day of postage or the hearing).

 Only a short document, such as a doctor’s letter which wasn’t previously available, will be accepted up to 4 working days before the hearing.

 Companies that offer admissions advice are not endorsed by Hertfordshire County Council.
-Everything you need to know about applying for a school place can be found on this website.
+Everything you need to know about applying for a school place can be found on the Hertfordshire County Council website.
 If you have any questions or need help with your child’s application for a school place you can call our Customer Service Centre.
 The admissions team is here to help you, offering up-to-date and accurate information with our free and confidential service.